 Stadiem’s Moneywood, about Hollywood in the greedy 80s, was published by St Martin’s in 2013.
 His Jet Set, a social history of the golden age of Boeing 707 travel from 1958-1971, was published by Ballantine in 2014.
 Also in 2014 Daughter of the King, a memoir Stadiem wrote with the daughter of ubergangster Meyer Lansky, was Weinstein Books’ lead spring title.

-Stadiem’s The Auctioneer, an inside view of the high-stakes contemporary art world, to be written with former Sotheby’s chairman Simon de Pury, was published in May, 2016 by St. Martin’s, which will also publish, in 2017, Stadiem’s Head Mistress: Madame Claude and the Oldest Debate, an inside look at the most glamorous and secretive branch of the oldest profession.
-Stadiem is also currently writing King of Diamonds: The Flawless World of Harry Winston with Ronald Winston, the philanthropist son of the iconic jeweler, which will be auctioned in the fall of 2020.
+Stadiem’s The Auctioneer, an inside view of the high-stakes contemporary art world, to be written with former Sotheby’s chairman Simon de Pury, was published in 2016.
+St. Martin’s also published, in 2019, Stadiem’s Madame Claude, an inside look at the most glamorous and secretive branch of the oldest profession.
+Stadiem has just completed King of Diamonds: The Flawless World of Harry Winston with Ronald Winston, the philanthropist son of the iconic jeweler, which will be auctioned in the fall of 2020.

 In the eighties, Stadiem moved to California and added screenplays to his literary endeavors.
 In addition to writing an Emmy-nominated episode of LA Law, he wrote the screenplay for Franco Zeffirelli’s production Young Toscanini, starring Elizabeth Taylor and Philippe Noiret.

 Stadiem has developed screenplays for a wide range of producers, from Martin Ransohoff to Ed Pressman, to Interscope to the Zucker Brothers, for whom his script Garrison (about the New Orleans D.A. who took on the Warren Commission, whose life story rights the Zuckers had purchased), was the basis of Oliver Stone’s JFK .